vaggelisdrak/AI-image-generator/README.md

-# AI-image-generator using the MERN stack ,cloudinary and OPENAI Dall-e
+# AI-image-generator using the MERN stack ,cloudinary and OpenAI Dall-e
 # https://imagify-generator.netlify.app/